smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2022/bingo_stats_rough_draft.md

 - There were 822 cards submitted, 96 of which were incomplete.
 The minimum number of filled squares was 2.
 6 were *this close*, with 24 filled squares.
 866 squares were left blank, leaving 19684 filled squares.
-- There were 20140 total stories, with 5666 unique stories read, by 3354 unique authors.
+- There were 20140 total stories, with 5610 unique stories read, by 3342 unique authors.
 - The top three squares left blank were: **Set in Africa**, blank on 66 cards; **Five Short Stories**, blank on 53 cards; **Self-Published**, blank on 51 cards.
 On the other hand, **Stand-alone** was only left blank 19 times.
-- The three squares most often substituted were: **Self-Published**, substituted on 29 cards; **Set in Africa**, substituted on 26 cards; **Book Club or Readalong Book** and **Two or More Authors**, substituted on 21 cards. **Non-Human Protagonist** and **No Ifs, Ands, or Buts** were never subsituted.
+- The three squares most often substituted were: **Self-Published**, substituted on 29 cards; **Set in Africa**, substituted on 26 cards; **Book Club or Readalong Book** and **Two or More Authors**, substituted on 21 cards each. **Non-Human Protagonist** and **No Ifs, Ands, or Buts** were never subsituted.
 This means that Set in Africa was the least favorite overall, skipped or substituted a total of 92 times.
-- There were an average of 4.3 unique books per card.
+- There were an average of 4.2 unique books per card.
 - 152 cards claimed an all-hard-mode card, while 15 cards were short by one square.
 4 cards claimed no hard-mode squares at all.
 The average number of hard-mode squares per card was 14.8.